Joe Phillips: LGBT-themed work

-In his art for a single-issue Superboy comic entitled Superboy & Risk: Double Shot, Phillips dropped "easter eggs" hinting at his homosexuality.
+In his art for the Superboy comic Superboy & Risk: Double Shot, Phillips dropped "easter eggs" hinting at his homosexuality.
 Eriq Chang, art director of gay-youth-focused XY Magazine, noticed and hired Phillips to draw a comic strip that would become known as "Joe Boy".
 In September 1999, Phillips co- founded Xodus USA, through which he designed sold clothing and gay-themed accessories, which were carried by online clothing retailer International Male.
 After that partnership was dissolved in August 2000, Phillips produced calendars and other print materials for 10% Productions.
 It was during this period that Phillips was engaged by Ska Killers, Toasters, USA.

 Phillips was approached by the hardcore porn website Karas Adult Playground to produce adult animation, his first – Cumquest – was a spoof on the popular sci-fi series Star Trek.
 Another animation job followed for the gay porn website Absolutely Male for which Phillips created the animation The House of Morecock, a story about a gay paranormal investigator.
 Morecock proved to be very popular and a set of 10 episodes was released on DVD by 10% Productions in 2001.
 In 2002 Morecock won a GayVN award in the category "Best Alternative Release".
 A series of comic strip books followed alongside sets of postcard books.
 TLA Video lists Morecock as one of their all-time bestselling titles.

 In 2001 Phillips released "Boys Will Be Boys" - a calendar featuring original gay-themed art.
 In 2003 a book of the same title was released; it featured the art from the 2002 and 2003 calendars and incorporated some new original pieces.
 Boys was the first gay-themed comic book that publisher Bruno Gmunder released.
 Due to its success, in 2007 the book was re-released as an "Extended Edition" containing nearly double the amount of art.
 The calendar continues to be released annually.